Freac231/Credit-Card-Fraud-Detection/README.md

 IDs: 314752841, ID2, ID3, ID4

 # Loading the dataset:
+Run the notebook it should work as is
-Run dataset_load.py and then run the notebook to check that the dataset is loaded
+If there are problems: exit pycharm and open again, then run the notebook again